cloudmesh/technologies/chapters/tech/amqp.md

   author   = {Sushmita Dash},
   title    = {amqp},
   year     = {2018},
   abstract = {AMQP stands for Advanced Message Queueing Protocol.
-It’s an open standard source.
+It is an open standard source.
 It allows development of applications and work as middleware to broker messages between different processes, applications, or systems that need to talk to each other and pass on messages.
 It creates interoperability between clients and brokers.
 The protocol is binary, with features like negotiation, multichannel, portability, efficiency and asynchronous messaging.

 It is commonly split into the below layers, namely, a functional layer and a transport layer.

 * Functional layer – Defines the commands for functioning on the part of the application
 * Physical Layer - forms the physical (i.e. hardware) base for OSI to work.
-* Data Link Layer - transfers the data between network [nodes].
+* Data Link Layer - transfers the data between network nodes.
 * Network Layer - directs the traffic (i.e. forwarding) between places.
 * Transport Layer - Carry different techniques such as framing, channel multiplexing, data representation, etc., between the server and the application.
 * Session Layer - responsible of managing the session between applications.